Table of Contents

-An appendicitis is inflammation or infection in your appendix.
+Appendicitis is inflammation or infection in your appendix.
 The appendix is a tube-like organ in your abdomen.
-It is attached to the first portion of your large intestine.
+It’s attached to your large intestine.
 It has no known purpose.
-If the infection is not treated, your appendix can become blocked.
+If the infection isn’t treated, your appendix can become blocked.
 When this happens, the appendix can burst.
 This can cause the infection to spread throughout your abdomen.
 Anyone can get appendicitis.
-It is most common in teens and young adults.
+It’s most common in teens and young adults.

 Symptoms of appendicitis